plvhx/dependency-injection/README.md

   - Can resolve class dependency that placed only on constructor (autowiring)
   - Binding concrete dependency into unresolved abstract, either closure or class name.
   - Can resolve concrete implementation on typehinted interface on constructor method.
+  - Can resolve concrete implementation which bound on interface direcly.
   - Registering service under an alias.
 ```